Carl C. Butzer

 One of the most important virtues of a good lawyer is the ability — with care, efficiency and effectiveness — to help clients separate the wheat from the chaff.
 Carl is dedicated to his clients, which means tirelessly working with them to identify practical and strategic solutions to get them to where they want to be.

-Carl represented Google Inc., AOL LLC, YouTube LLC, and Turner Broadcasting in two putative trademark class action lawsuits in the U.S. District Court for the Eastern District of Texas, where the Court denied the Plaintiffs’ motions to certify the classes.
-FPX, LLC v.
+- In Texas, successfully represented Google Inc., AOL LLC, YouTube L.L.C., Turner Broadcasting, MySpace, and Ask.com in two putative trademark class action lawsuits asserting that Google’s Adwords program violates federal trademark law in the U.S. District Court for the Eastern District of Texas, Marshall Division.
+The Court denied the Plaintiffs’ motions to certify the classes.
+FPX, L.L.C. v.
 Google Inc., 276 F.R.D.
 543 (E.D.
 Tex.
-2011); and he has assisted Google in Gmail privacy litigation.
-Carl also assisted in the successful representation of Oprah in a copyright infringement lawsuit brought in Chicago federal court; represents the Oprah Winfrey Network in an arbitration proceeding pending in California; represents Harpo Productions in a trademark lawsuit pending before the Second Circuit Court of Appeals; and successfully represented Dr. Phil in protecting his copyrights.
+2011); and he has represented Google in Gmail privacy litigation.

 B.A., The University of Chicago

 J.D., University of Michigan Law School

 United States Court of Appeals for the Fifth Circuit

 United States District Courts for the Northern, Southern, Eastern, and Western Districts of Texas

 United States District Court for the Eastern District of Michigan